tjoyal/git_miner/README.md

 # GitMiner

-Pet project I build experimenting with different concepts.
+Pet project I built to experiment with different concepts.

-GitMiner allow for "mining" of vanity git prefixes.
+GitMiner allow for "mining" of vanity Git sha1 prefixes.

 This gem is a work in progress (core functionality is working).

 ## Installation

-Installation will add the `git-mine` binary.

 ```ruby
 gem 'git_miner'
 ```

+The installation will add the `git-mine` binary which act as a Git custom command: `git mine`.

 ## Usage